We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 This soap is truly multipurpose.
 You can use it to wash your face, hair, and body, eliminating the need for multiple products.
 It’s made with castile soap, which is a type of vegetable-based, eco-friendly soap.

-Everyone 3-in-1 Soap for Every Man
+Everyone 3-in-1 Soap for Every Body

 Users report it lathers nicely.
 However, if you plan to wash your hair with it, know that it might be less sudsy than a typical shampoo.